zareef8/-Group_J_PARKING_LOT_MANGEMENT_SYSTEM/README.md

 # Usage #
-After Running the program the following welcome screen and menu is shown:
+After Running the program the  welcome screen is shown.
+Press any key to view the main startup menu :

 ![mysc](https://user-images.githubusercontent.com/71241275/102698139-24888e00-4209-11eb-80d7-6227cf06722a.jpg)